Your area Not set — showing everywhere

 Addressed

 He requested that the board continue the tradition of proclaiming National Public Works Week.
-He expressed hope that the board recognizes the efforts of the department.
+He noted that they hope to meet the standards and expectations of the residents and the board.
 Key concern

-Requesting the annual proclamation of National Public Works Week.
+Requesting the board's willingness to proclaim National Public Works Week.

 Board response

-The board unanimously supported the request and read the proclamation.
+The board responded with high praise for the department and proceeded to read the proclamation.

-The board formally read and passed the proclamation.
+The board approved the request and performed the proclamation.

 Lauren Anderson